-Purpose of the Bouve College Academic Affairs Committee
+Purpose of the Bouvé College Academic Affairs Committee

 - Issues pertaining to academic and co-op status and professional behaviors violations, including but not limited to warning, probation, permission to resume studies, changes in requirements, and repeating courses, fall within the jurisdiction of the AAC.
 The AAC also considers student appeals relative to academic or cooperative education judgments by faculty, coordinators, or others acting on behalf of the university, when such appeals arise from a violation, misinterpretation, or inequitable application of the academic provisions outlined in the University Catalog, Cooperative Education Handbook, or student handbooks.

-Student Appeals Procedures
+Graduate Student Academic Appeals Procedures

 Levels of the Appeal Process